datagrok-ai/public/help/entities/connect/parameterized-queries.md

 ## Syntax

-Syntax for query parameters is based on [Scripting](../../features/scripting.md) with some specifics:
+The syntax for defining query parameters is based on [Scripting](../../features/scripting.md), with some additions specific to queries.

 ### Header parameters